aleksejcupic/GuessKing/README.md

 # GuessKing

- used to be called SchoolVsSchoolTrivia
+Final Project for iOS app development at Boston College used to be called SchoolVsSchoolTrivia